matthias314/SmallCollections.jl/README.md

 # SmallCollections.jl

-`SmallCollections.jl` offers vector, set and dictionary types that can hold any number of elements up to some (small) limit.
+This package offers vector, set and dictionary types that can hold any number of elements up to some (small) limit.
 Most of these types come in a mutable and an immutable version.
 With bit type elements, the immutable versions don't allocate.
 The mutable ones usually require bit type elements